porped/Koharu_NSFW/README.md

 ## Usage
 0. Download the model from Google drive link: https://drive.google.com/drive/folders/1x1OD9XTNj5KMoKoAUEYEBzY1Y1VK2n6z?usp=sharing.
-1. Place all model in folder "Weebo-NSFW/models"
+1. Place all model in folder "Weebo-NSFW/models" (May be you should create that folder by yourself)
 2. Run the following command to classify images:
 ```bash
 python classify_anime-human.py